henriquechehad/yawd-admin/README.rst

 Usage and demo
 ==============

+IMPORTANT : installation information is not up to date ! to get this repo do not use pypi for the moment but clone this repo !

 See the `yawd-admin documentation <http://yawd-admin.readthedocs.org/en/latest/>`_ for information on how to install the demo and use yawd-admin.